Irvine Public Library System Transition

 Will the many programs at Irvine libraries continue, and will they remain free to the community?

-• Answer: The City has no planned changes to the programs at Irvine libraries.
+- Answer: The City will continue to offer free library programs at the Irvine libraries.

 Will our OCPL cards continue to access the larger offerings of the OCPL system (including physical and digital collections, programming, and services)?